The New Variorum Shakespeare Digital Challenge

-The MLA Committee on the New Variorum Edition of Shakespeare (NVS) is sponsoring its second digital challenge to find the most innovative and compelling uses of the data contained in one of the NVS editions.
-This year the MLA is making available the XML files and schema for two volumes, The Winter’s Tale and The Comedy of Errors, under a Creative Commons BY-NC 3.0 license.
+The MLA Committee on the New Variorum Edition of Shakespeare (NVS) is sponsoring its third digital challenge to find the most innovative and compelling uses of the data contained in one of the NVS editions.
+The MLA is making available the XML files and schema for two volumes, The Winter’s Tale and The Comedy of Errors, under a Creative Commons BY-NC 4.0 license.

 Scholars can freely download the XML files and schema from GitHub: https://github.com/mlaa/nvs-challenge.

-The deadline for entries is 1 August 2014.
-The committee will assess the submissions and select the winner no later than 15 September 2014.
-The prize of $500 and an award certificate will be given at the 2015 MLA convention in Vancouver.
+The deadline for entries is 1 August 2016.
+The committee will assess the submissions and select the winner no later than 15 September 2016.
+The prize of $500 and an award certificate will be given at the 2017 MLA convention in Philadelphia.